MaoZiming/papers/Topics/4-distributed-systems/42-lamport-clocks.md

 * Synchronizing physical clocks cannot solve the problem due to issues like clock drift and network latency.

 ## Summary
-Lamport presents the classic paper about how to define ordering of events in system of colleciton of nodes.
+Lamport presents the classic paper about how to define ordering of events in system of collections of nodes.

 An event is something happening at one node (i.e. sending or receiving messsage, or local execution step).
 The key idea about this paper is the concept about **"happened-before" relationship**, which gives us a way to compare two events from potentially different processes.
 - We only have **partial order** in the system